ibm-apiconnect/sample-orders-api/README.md

 Click “Analytics” on the left navigation list.
 On the Analytics page, multiple dashboard options display.
 Click  each dashboard to explore it and gain insights into your API.

 **Note:** These dashboards will be more interesting and powerful once you get more and more API calls and responses logged.
-So to see more date in your dashboard, _use the Test tab to invoke your API a few times so you can generate some data for this step.
+So to see more data in your dashboard, _use the Test tab to invoke your API a few times so you can generate some data for this step.
 Use several different order numbers, and then use one or two of those a couple times each._

   ![Select Analytics](images/step6.1.png)